 “It has been very difficult to get any respite because if you ask family and friends to look after him, you have to give them a lot of information about what to do if he has a seizure.
 He has also got issues with feeding as he has an “unsafe” swallow, which means he aspirates food and drink into his lungs and can choke quite easily, ending up in hospital with pneumonia.
 He does eat normally but we have to be really careful and not give him certain food.
 He has a tube into his stomach, as a backup for fluids and for his medicine.”

 Aloysia was told about Naomi House through Theo’s school and from a friend she met while she was in hospital with Theo.
-After four years of very few breaks, Toby and Aloysia were relieved when they were told that Theo fitted the referral criteria and that he would be able to visit Naomi House for up to 16 nights per year.
+After four years of very few breaks, Toby and Aloysia were relieved when they were told that Theo fitted the referral criteria and that he would be able to visit Naomi House.

 “As much as the prospect of having respite excited us, it was such a foreign concept and we struggled to come to terms with the fact that we could confidently leave Theo in someone else’s care.
 I know most parents have this when they leave their child for the first time, however this is usually something they are able to do within the first year old their child’s life – we hadn’t been able to arrange this for four years, despite efforts from family and friends.
 Prior to this, the only people who we had been able to leave him with for any length of time were each other.
 It was difficult to even imagine spending time without him, let alone just in each other’s company.
 That’s why, when we were greeted at the front door of Naomi House and signed in by a paediatrician from the hospital, we were quite relieved, and the prospect of having a break started becoming real.
 She took us through a thorough check-in that covered all aspects of Theo’s routine, care and medication, as well as tackling every foreseeable and potentially unforeseeable eventuality.
 Having the opportunity to walk his carers through his care routines instilled further confidence in us.